vu-rdm-tech/yoda-vu-nl/getting-started/icommands.md

 Native iRODS iCommands packages are available for CentOS and Ubuntu.

-Windows 10 users can run the iCommands in the [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
+Windows 10 users can run the iCommands in [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).
 MacOS users can run the commands inside a Linux VM.

 ### Installing iCommands on CentOS